Silent Hill: Downpour

 Silent Hill: Downpour is a 2012 survival horror game developed by Vatra Games and published by Konami.
-First released in March 2012, Downpour is set in the series' eponymous fictitious American town and centers on Murphy Pendleton, a prisoner who enters the town, periodically entering the otherworld, leading him to unlock repressed memories.
+The seventh installment in the Silent Hill series, the game centers on Murphy Pendleton, a prisoner who enters the town of Silent Hill, periodically entering the otherworld, leading him to unlock repressed memories.
 The game uses a third-person view and can be played in 3D.
+It was released in March 2012.

-Silent Hill: Downpour received mixed reviews from gaming critics, who praised its atmosphere, story and return to the series' survival horror and exploration roots after the action-heavy linearity of Silent Hill: Homecoming, but criticised its monster design, combat and technical performance.
-A patch since release has fixed many of the technical issues.
+Silent Hill: Downpour received mixed reviews from critics, who praised its atmosphere, story and return to the series' survival horror and exploration roots after the action-heavy linearity of Silent Hill: Homecoming, but criticised its monster design, combat and technical performance.
+A patch fixed many of the technical issues.

 Gameplay

-Silent Hill: Downpour is a survival horror game played from the over-the-shoulder, third-person perspective, in which the player controls Murphy Pendleton, an escaped convict, as he navigates the titular supernatural town.
-While the extent to which the game is an open-world environment is debated, Downpour allows for more environmental exploration than previous installments in the series.
-While Murphy explores the town on foot, he can use the abandoned subway tunnels as a short-cut to various parts of the town.
+Silent Hill: Downpour is a survival horror game played from the over-the-shoulder perspective.
+The game uses a third-person view and can be played in 3D.
+The player controls Murphy Pendleton, an escaped convict, as he navigates the titular supernatural town.
+Downpour allows for more environmental exploration than previous installments in the series.
+Murphy explores the town on foot and can use the abandoned subway tunnels as a short-cut to various parts.
 At times, Murphy will need to directly interact with the environment to progress, pulling down fire escapes with hooks or destroying boarded-up doors, for example.
 Parts of his backstory can be learned from in-game notes and flashbacks; secret messages can be uncovered through the use of a UV flashlight, while clues and maps are stored in his journal to access freely.
-The player also can shape Murphy's character through several moral choices presented throughout the game, by allowing him to either act on or refuse opportunities to save non-player characters.
+The player can shape Murphy's character through several moral choices presented, by allowing him to either act on or refuse opportunities to save non-player characters.

 While exploring, Murphy may periodically encounter monsters, either alone or in groups.
-The monsters can harm him, causing his "health" to decline; as it does so, his clothes take on a bloodied and torn appearance to reflect this damage.
-Items to replenish his health can be found throughout the game.
+The monsters can harm him, causing his health to decline; as it does so, his clothes take on a bloodied and torn appearance to reflect this damage.
+Items to replenish his health can be found.
 Murphy can obtain a range of melee weapons, including chairs, bottles, shovels, and axes to defend himself, although he can only carry one at a time, which will gradually deteriorate with use and eventually break.
 Firearms and ammunition are limited, and Murphy has difficulty aiming guns.
-Murphy can also fight with his fists, although this prevents him from blocking attacks.
+Murphy can fight with his fists, although this prevents him from blocking attacks.
 Additionally, phantom police cruisers roam the streets of Silent Hill; if one spots Murphy, a group of monsters will appear and attack him.
-The game also features a weather system which alternates fog with varying degrees of rainfall; during heavy rainfall, monsters appear more frequently and behave more violently towards Murphy.
+The game features a weather system which alternates fog with varying degrees of rainfall; during heavy rainfall, monsters appear more frequently and behave more violently.